HR Compliance Checklist: 14 Key Considerations for Human Resources

 Open Enrollment Period

-Open enrollment is the window in which employees can enroll in benefits — it’s also your chance to get your benefits program right.
+Open enrollment is the window in which employees can enroll in benefits—it’s also your chance to get your benefits program right.

-Here’s what the enrollment process should look like:
+Here’s what the enrollment process should involve:

-- Monitor Legal Changes: Before open enrollment commences, review any relevant updates to employment law to ensure you provide your workers with everything they’re entitled to.
+• Monitor Legal Changes: Before open enrollment commences, review any relevant updates to employment law to ensure you provide your workers with everything they’re entitled to.

-- Communicate: Let your employees know about new coverage, changes to existing coverage, and eligibility requirements.
+• Communicate: Let your employees know about new coverage, changes to existing coverage, and eligibility requirements.

-- Assist: Assign qualified HR professionals to help employees evaluate their options and make informed decisions.
+• Assist: Assign qualified HR professionals to help employees evaluate their options and make informed decisions.

 3. Recruiting Practices

 In the early stages of employee interaction, recruiting sets the tone for your relationship with your workforce.
 Ensuring fair and compliant talent acquisition is vital.
 This means maintaining transparency in job postings, ensuring there’s no implicit bias, and upholding Equal Employment Opportunity laws.
+More specifically:

-- Ensure Fair Hiring Practices: Reevaluate your recruitment practices to ensure compliance.
+• Ensure Fair Hiring Practices: Reevaluate your recruitment practices to ensure compliance.
 For example, inappropriate interview questions or questions unrelated to the business should be identified and removed.
-Additionally, provide as much detail in your job descriptions as you can — and as the law requires.
+Additionally, provide as much detail in your job descriptions as you can—and as the law requires.

-- Form I-9: Ensure that employees are authorized to work in the U.S. and/or the state you operate in.
+• Form I-9: Ensure that employees are authorized to work in the U.S. and/or the state you operate in.
 Internal compliance audits should be conducted in alignment with those conducted by U.S. Immigration and Customs Enforcement.

 4. Onboarding Procedures

-A new hire’s introduction to the company, the onboarding process is a blend of cultural initiation and procedural formalities.
+A new hire’s introduction to the company, the onboarding process, is a blend of cultural initiation and procedural formalities.
 This is the phase where you set the expectations and establish the foundation for the employee’s journey ahead.

 Ensuring that all required documents are collected, background checks are done within legal limits, and that the employee is made aware of all company policies are a few HR compliance issues to consider in onboarding.